HoroTW/GPU-Screen-Recorder/README.md

 This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia-like instant replay, where only the last few seconds are saved.

-The output is an h264 encoded video with aac audio.

 ## Note
 Might now work when using a compositor such as picom when using the glx backend.